Chasm grows between Trump and government coronavirus experts

 “It’s a very dangerous place for the country to be,” said Kathleen Sebelius, health and human services secretary under President Barack Obama.
 “The reason I say it is very dangerous, is that we continue to have a White House that has made a public health crisis in this country into a debate about whether people like Donald Trump or not.
 We have never seen a situation like this before, and we are paying the price.”

-Story by Aamer Madhani, Ricardo Alonso-Zaldivar and Jonathan Lemire.
-Associated Press writer Mike Stobbe contributed to this report.
+Story by Aamer Madhani, Ricardo Alonso-Zaldivar and Jonathan Lemire, The Associated Press.
+Associated Press writer Mike Stobbe in New York contributed to this report.